 What steps are you taking to ensure that mobiles aren’t an easy attack vector into your business?
 And do you feel that your users are as educated on mobile threat exploits as they are about conventional PC-based malware?

-Inherent Loopholes as Healthcare Industry Unprepared for Cyber Attacks
+Inherent Loopholes as Healthcare Is Unprepared for Cyber Attacks

 While the government and the industry is pushing to embrace Electronic Health Record (EHR) systems, the same attention is not given to invest in strong security solutions, technologies, and processes across the widening industry of healthcare institutions, hospitals, surgery centers and EMR/EHR management providers.

 Equating Compliance to Security: Global regulatory authorities enforce strict laws to ensure security of digital health records and electronic systems used in the healthcare industry.
 However, these laws are designed to establish and maintain a minimum standard of security capabilities and practices.
 The risks could be far worse and varied.
-Therefore, the healthcare industry unprepared for cyber attacks by maintaining compliance standards such as HIPAA do not translate into strong security capabilities.
+Therefore, it becomes more obvious why healthcare is unprepared for cyber attacks by maintaining compliance standards such as HIPAA do not translate into strong security capabilities.

 Lack of Security Awareness: A significant proportion of life-threatening spearphishing and ransomware attacks are designed to exploit the human element.
 Random clicks to malicious links by unsuspecting workforce in the healthcare industry cost millions of dollars in damages.
 Inadequate workforce education and training on maintaining security of digitized records and new healthcare technologies is prevalent in the industry considering the simple root causes of these costly attacks.